 '''

+let

-apply_fresh_args @{term "P::nat ⇒ int ⇒ unit ⇒ bool"} @{context}
+val t = @{term "P::nat >> int >> unit >> bool"}

+val ctxt = @{context}

+in

+apply_fresh_args t ctxt

-/> Syntax.string_of_term @{context}
+/> Syntax.string_of_term ctxt

 /> writeln

+end

 P z za zb

 '''

 You can read off this behaviour from how apply_fresh_args is coded: in Line 2, the function fastype_of calculates the type of the function; binder_types in the next line produces the list of argument types (in the case above the list [nat, int, unit]); Line 4 pairs up each type with the string z; the function variant_frees generates for each z a unique name avoiding the given f; the list of name-type pairs is turned into a list of variable terms in Line 6, which in the last line is applied by the function list_comb to the function.
 In this last step we have to use the function curry, because list_comb expects the function and the variables list as a pair.
+This kind of functions is often needed when constructing terms and the infrastructure helps tremendously to avoid any name clashes.
+Consider for example: